kskarthik/indian-fincodes-api/README.md

   kskarthik/indian-fincodes-api:latest
 ```

-To access the Web UI, Visit `http://localhost:7700` in the browser
+To access the server, Visit `http://localhost:7700` in the browser